Tuesday, October 8, 2024

 I got an alignment violation or address error violation or something.

 You don't really notice these kinds bugs unless you execute a piece of code several times.
+So we wouldn't see it here.
 But it's one the kinds of bugs I've been warning about as we go.

 See if you can find it, either by examining the code or by tracing through it, or by asking yourself,